 What a 12-Year Tulum Resident Actually Thinks About the Place

 Dramatically.
-When I moved here, the beach road was sand and gravel.
-There were maybe twenty hotels on the strip, most of them basic eco-cabanas with no electricity (just candles and the ocean).
+In 2014 the beach road was sand and gravel.
+Maybe twenty hotels lined the strip, most of them basic eco-cabanas with no electricity — just candles and the sound of the ocean.
 A fresh fish taco in Pueblo cost 15 pesos.

-Now there's a highway being built, an international airport opened in 2024 (TQO), and the beach road has hotels charging $500-800 per night with DJs and infinity pools.
-The taco in Pueblo is 30-40 pesos.
-Still cheap by tourist standards.
-But everything doubled.
+Today a highway is under construction, an international airport opened in 2024 (TQO), and the beach road is dense with hotels charging $500-800 per night, complete with DJs and infinity pools.
+That same Pueblo taco now runs 30-40 pesos — still a steal by tourist standards, but everything has roughly doubled.

-The construction has been devastating to the jungle and the cenotes.
-Hotels built too close to the water table.
-The reef is stressed.
-The sargassum seaweed problem — which gets worse every year April through August — is partly a climate issue that development accelerates.
+The building boom has been hard on the jungle and the cenotes.
+Hotels went up too close to the water table, the reef is under stress, and the sargassum seaweed problem — worse every year from April through August — is partly a climate issue that development only accelerates.

-But.
+And yet.
 The cenotes are still stunning.
-The ruins are still there.
+The ruins still stand.
 The Caribbean is still turquoise.
-And the food in Pueblo is still extraordinary if you know where to look.
+And the food in Pueblo is still extraordinary when you know where to look.

 Q: What's the biggest mistake tourists make?